micmejia/bible-dump/NKJV/Joshua/Josh 18.md

 The border went over from there toward Luz, to the side of Luz (which _is_ Bethel) southward; and the border descended to Ataroth Addar, near the hill that _lies_ on the south side of Lower Beth Horon.

 ###### 14
-Then the border extended around the west side to the south, from the hill that _lies_ before Beth Horon southward; and [^e]it ended at Kirjath Baal (which _is_ Kirjath Jearim), a city of the children of Judah.
+Then the border extended around the west side to the south, from the hill that _lies_ before Beth Horon southward; and it ended at Kirjath Baal (which _is_ Kirjath Jearim), a city of the children of Judah.
 This _was_ the west side.

 ###### 15
 The south side _began_ at the end of Kirjath Jearim, and the border extended on the west and went out to the spring of the waters of Nephtoah.

 ###### 16
-Then the border came down to the end of the mountain that _lies_ before the Valley of the Son of Hinnom, which _is_ in the Valley of the [^f]Rephaim on the north, descended to the Valley of Hinnom, to the side of the Jebusite _city_ on the south, and descended to En Rogel.
+Then the border came down to the end of the mountain that _lies_ before the Valley of the Son of Hinnom, which _is_ in the Valley of the Rephaim on the north, descended to the Valley of Hinnom, to the side of the Jebusite _city_ on the south, and descended to En Rogel.

 ###### 17
 And it went around from the north, went out to En Shemesh, and extended toward Geliloth, which is before the Ascent of Adummim, and descended to the stone of Bohan the son of Reuben.

 ###### 18
-Then it passed along toward the north side of [^g]Arabah, and went down to Arabah.
+Then it passed along toward the north side of Arabah, and went down to Arabah.

 ###### 19
-And the border passed along to the north side of Beth Hoglah; then [^h]the border ended at the north bay at the Salt Sea, at the south end of the Jordan.
+And the border passed along to the north side of Beth Hoglah; then the border ended at the north bay at the Salt Sea, at the south end of the Jordan.
 This _was_ the southern boundary.

 ###### 20
 The Jordan was its border on the east side.
 This _was_ the inheritance of the children of Benjamin, according to its boundaries all around, according to their families.